mirzafahad/mirzafahad.github.io/_posts/2013-02-22-wifi-rouge-access-point-part3.md

 ~~~

-**Launch AP:**
-Make sure the terminal is opened in the directory where the hostapd config file is.
+**Launch AP:** Make sure the terminal is opened in the directory where the hostapd config file is.
 Then type the following:
 ~~~
 sudo hostapd -d wifi_ap.config
 ~~~
 `-d` enables verbose output.
-It is very helpful.
 It will show the vital information about your target when they connect to your access point.
 For example, the mac address, if their conenction is successful etc.

-**Sniff on bridge:**
-We will start our sniffing on the bridge.
+**Sniff on bridge:** We will start our sniffing on the bridge.
 Not on the wifi interface, not on the ethernet interface.
 ~~~
 sudo tcpdump -i br0 -w rogue_ap_sniff.pacap
 ~~~